Shadesfear/MasterPadlockCracker/README.md

-<b>This is a simple script used to crack any master combo lock, it uses a teqnique created by Samy Kamkar
-<b>This guide on how to use this script is taken samy.pl/master/master.html and all credit goes to him<\b>
+This is a simple script used to crack any master combo lock, it uses a teqnique created by Samy Kamkar This guide on how to use this script is taken samy.pl/master/master.html and all credit goes to him

 1. Set the dial to 0.
 2. Apply full pressure upward on the shackle as if trying to open it.